North Carolina Student Loans

 Federal Direct Stafford Loans

 These loans come in both subsidized and unsubsidized forms.
 The subsidized version simply means that the government will pay the interest on your loans while you’re attending college, whereas the unsubsidized version does not carry this perk.
-You must be enrolled at least half-time in a degree- or certificate-granting program, be a citizen of the United States, and have applied for and received a response for the Federal Pell Grant in order to qualify for either of these loans.
-Both loans boast a 4.66 percent interest rate.
-Unsubsidized loans for graduate students have a higher rate of 6.21 percent, the Student Financial Aid for North Carolinians reports.
+You must be enrolled at least half-time in a degree- or certificate-granting program, be a citizen of the United States, and have applied for and received a response after completing the FAFSA in order to qualify for either of these loans.
+Both loans boast a 4.29 percent interest rate.
+Unsubsidized loans for graduate students have a higher rate of 5.84 percent, the Student Financial Aid for North Carolinians notes.

 How much you can borrow under either of these loans depends on what year you are in your college attendance and whether you are considered a dependent or independent.
 Grace periods for these loans last for six months following graduation or the point at which a student drops beneath half-time status.